 I want to break things down so that you can have an easier time when it comes to making the best decision for your family and finances.

-So today we’re talking about a popular goal families have when it comes to their finances – paying off debt.
+Today we’re talking about a popular goal families have when it comes to their finances – paying off debt.

 Two of the most popular ones are the debt snowball and avalanche, but there aren’t the only ones.
 Being in the personal finance space for over 11 years, I felt like I heard them all.